mcoblenz/Obsidian/solidity_user_guide/source/tutorial/blockchain.rst

 Concurrency
 ------------
 On the blockchain, all transactions execute sequentially.
-As a result, you do not have to worry about concurrency in Obsidian; if your transaction is executing, no other transactions are executing concurrently.
+As a result, you do not have to worry about concurrency in Solidity; if your transaction is executing, no other transactions are executing concurrently.